ACEsuit/Polynomials4ML.jl/docs/src/api.md

 P, dP, ddP = evaluate_ed2(basis, X)
 ```

 The meaning of the different symbols is exactly the same as described above.
-The only difference is that the output arrays `P`, `dP`, `ddP` are now allocated and will have precise the correct shape to match the shape of the input.
+The only difference is that the output containers `P`, `dP`, `ddP` are now allocated.
+Their type should be stable (if not, please file a bug report), but unspecified in the sense that the output type is not semver-stable for the time being.
+If you need a sem-ver stable output then it is best to follow the above with a `collect`.